CableWiFi-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that reverse its input.
 A script that displays all users and their home directories, sorted by users.
-A command that finds all empty files and directories in the current directory and all sub-directories
+A command that finds all empty files and directories in the current directory and all sub-directories A script that lists all the files with a .gif extension in the current directory and all its sub-directories